 The establishment of loss reserves is subject to inherent uncertainty and requires judgment by management.
 Current conditions in the housing and mortgage industries make the assumptions that we use to establish loss reserves more volatile than they would otherwise be.
 The actual amount of the claim payments may be substantially different than our loss reserve estimates.
-Our estimates could be adversely affected by several factors, including a deterioration of regional or national economic conditions, including unemployment, leading to a reduction in borrowers' income and thus their ability to make mortgage payments and a drop in housing values that could result in, among other things, greater losses on loans that have pool insurance, and may affect borrower willingness to continue to make mortgage payments when the value of the home is below the mortgage balance.
-Changes to our estimates could result in material impact to our results of operations, even in a stable economic environment.
+Our estimates could be adversely affected by several factors, including a deterioration of regional or national economic conditions, including unemployment, leading to a reduction in borrowers' income and thus their ability to make mortgage payments and a drop in housing values, which may affect borrower willingness to continue to make mortgage payments when the value of the home is below the mortgage balance.
+Changes to our estimates could result in a material impact to our results of operations, even in a stable economic environment.
 For example, better or worse loss development than we had assumed at the end of the prior period could have a material impact on our results.
 In addition, historically, losses incurred have followed a seasonal trend in which the second half of the year has weaker credit performance than the first half, with higher new notice activity and a lower cure rate.